rootiest/zippy-klipper_config/extras/filament_change/README.md

 - Add `clean_nozzle` option.
 Set to `True` to execute a nozzle-cleaning macro after ffilament loading is complete.
 - Add `clean_macro` variable.
 Use this to specify the name of your nozzle-cleaning macro.
 You must provide your own nozzle-cleaning macro.
 This macro is not provided (yet)
-- Add `auto_resume` option.
-Set to `True` to have the print resume immediately after filament loading is complete. (or after nozzle-cleaning)

 ## v2.2.0 2023-1-27